The Mt. Ebal Curse Tablet

 Photo by MikeGz on Pexels.com

-To study our “ARWR” do as follows:
+To study our “ARWR,” do as follows:

 Do you agree?

-Nevertheless, ponder this post closely.
+Still, ponder this post with care.

-Let me know below in “comments”.
+Let me know in the comment section below.

-Thank you for engaging this topic with me!
+Thank you for engaging with this topic thus far!

 In our next post, we turn to the supreme name, that of the Hebrew God.